-Some Area Info: Sutton, population of approximately 1029, is located in the northern end of Caledonia County, was chartered by the name of Billymead to Jonathan Arnold and associates in 1782.
-In 1812, the townspeople voted to change the name to Sutton, as they were disenchanted with William Arnold, Jonathan's son and the town namesake, who had become a disruptive drunk.
-The resident who came up with the new name was Joctan Putnam who originally came from Sutton, Mass.
+Some Area Info: Sutton, is located in the northern end of Caledonia County.
+With a population of approximately 1029, the town was chartered under the name of Billymead in 1782.
+The townspeople voted to change the name to Sutton in 1812, the resident who came up with the new name was Joctan Putnam who originally came from Sutton, Mass.
 A large portion of the northern section of the town consists of Willoughby Lake State Forest.
 Also located in the town are a number of trout ponds, including Bean, Vail, Duck, Blake, Marl and Dolloff as well as a number of streams and the West Branch of the Passumpsic River.
 Mount Hor towers 2656 feet above sea level and is the highest point in town.

 Attractions and Recreation: Willoughby Lake State Forest offers over 20 miles of hiking trails.
 Fishing is exceptional in any of the many ponds or in nearby Willoughby Lake.